RyanMillerC/openshift-custom-gov-login/blog.md

 ## Configuration

-Depending on how cluster authentication is configured, both the login and providers pages may need to be customized to show the acknowledgment.
+Depending on how cluster authentication is configured, both login and providers pages may need to be customized to show the acknowledgment.
-It doesn't hurt to customize all three pages though, even if some of the pages are never shown to a user.
+It doesn't hurt to customize all three pages though, even if one of the pages is never shown to a user.

 OpenShift documentation details the process to customize the login screen under [Customizing the login page].
 This process from the docs starts with bare, unstyled pages for login, providers, and error.